-Google Earth Timelapse was first launched in 2013, but just in time for Earth Week 2019, they’re back with an update.
+Google Earth Timelapse was first launched in 2013, but it got a serious update for Earth Week 2019.

 The Timelapse update also includes: